ecleel/moyasar-invoices-wix/INTEGRATION.md

 ## 5. Publish and Test

-Publish the site after steps completed and verify proper functionality with Moyasar Invoices.
+Publish the site after steps completed and verify it's functioning properly with Moyasar Invoices.

 ## 6. Customize

 You're likely will have different imaginary view from the customer in regard of UI, message notices, design, etc.

-In theses cases, use Wix Editor and JavaScript, [HTML Component](https://support.wix.com/en/article/working-with-the-html-component-in-wix-code), even other [Wix Apps from the market](https://www.wix.com/app-market/main) to fulfill the requirements.
+In theses cases, use Wix Editor, JavaScript, [HTML Component](https://support.wix.com/en/article/working-with-the-html-component-in-wix-code), and even other [Wix Apps from the market](https://www.wix.com/app-market/main) to fulfill the requirements.

 (coding)[https://raw.githubusercontent.com/moyasar/moyasar-wix/master/images/code.jpg]